Kansala (India)

 Kansala is a village in Rohtak district in Haryana State, India.
 Its Pin code is 124406 and its postal head office is in Rohtak.
 Kansala is a big village on the Rohtak to Sonipat State Highway.
 It has a very ancient and famous temple dedicated to Baba Haridas.
 There are two government schools for boys and girls separately till class XII Near by Baba Haridas Mandir.
 In Kansala a PNB bank branch also have a post office on main road.

-Kansala is known for well known entrepreneur Vikas Sharma.